By Gwenne Adkins, Mayborn Scholar

 At Mayborn, he was also challenged to complete a master's thesis, which was "a good physical measurement," and encouraged to submit his book proposal, Person Pitch, which won the 2019 Literary Excellence Award.

 Ryan made personal and professional friendships during his time at Mayborn and "I left grad school with a Rolodex of people I could reach out to" he says.
 But he also found that the job market was savage, leading him to take a position as an adjunct professor at Tarrant County College, while simultaneously interviewing for reporting positions.

 "Then I got a job in conservative media," says Ryan.
 "And I tried everything I could do not to get hired."
 Regardless of the demands that Ryan requested, Blaze Media offered him the reporting job.
 "I was like dammit," says Ryan.

 But Blaze Media surprised Ryan with its size and scope as well as the culture.
 "Everybody was very open-minded and it surprised me," says Ryan.
 While he disagreed with some of the content, he did not find it to be the "wellspring of bigotry" that he had assumed.

 Instead, disagreeing was encouraged.
 Eventually, ethical issues arose that Ryan could not endorse, and after a year, Ryan left Blaze Media for Mercury Radio Arts, another conservative media producer that rewarded Ryan, eventually promoting him, for championing libertarian media and bringing controversial opinions to the network.

 In March of 2020, Ryan obtained a press pass and tickets to start going to the White House, just as the COVID-19 outbreak changed that trajectory.
 Unable to travel, he seamlessly shifted his energy to writing a book.
-"I like this better," Ryan adds.
-"Writing is what I'm made to do so I feel very fortunate that I can do that."
+"I like this better," says Ryan.
+"Writing is what I'm made to do so I feel very fortunate that I can do that," says Ryan.